Caldicott Principles – A Complete Guide

 An appointed Caldicott Guardian should be:

-How can you apply the Caldicott Principles?
+How Can You Apply the Caldicott Principles?

-The Caldicott Principles act as rules and regulations that must be followed by health and social care organisations.
-They provide guidance on how best to ensure that patient data is kept confidential.They can also prevent data breaches which could lead to fines.
+The Caldicott Principles must be followed by health and social care organisations.
+They provide guidance on how best to ensure that patient data is kept confidential and can also prevent damaging data breaches.

 Conclusion